georgejecook/maestro-roku/docs/RequestTask.md

 ### Returns - `dynamic`

-The return type of this method is `dynamic`, mc.net.NetResult or invalid
+The return type of this method is `dynamic`, mc.network.NetResult or invalid

 <br />